imtiaz1710/SOLID-EXAMPLES/readme.md

 apple: Apple = new Orange();
 ```

 In the above example we can inherit Orange from apple.
-Compailer will not give error.But they are not interchangeable.
-If we assign Orange instance to Apple then from the GetColor method of apple instance, we will not get the correct behavior of Apple.
-Apple is not Orange Color.
-It will confused developer.If we have to inherit then we have to ensure that the parent class property that the child class override will behave same as parent class.
+Compailer will not give error.
+But they are not interchangeable.

+If we assign Orange instance to Apple then from the GetColor method of apple object, we will not get the correct behavior of Apple.
+Apple is not 'Orange' Color.
+It will confused developer.

+If we have to inherit then we have to ensure that the parent class property that the child class override will behave same as parent class.
 Let's take a look at the following example:

 ```typescript
    interface IFruit{